 - No ability to monitor and adjust the cook remotely (via WiFi)

 That’s it!
 Thanks for reading, I hope you found this comparison of pellet and offset smokers interesting/useful.
-If you think a pellet smoker would be your best option please check out my Pellet Grill/Smoker FAQ and my Wood Pellet Grill/Smoker Guide. 🙂
+If you think a pellet smoker would be your best option please check my Wood Pellet Grill/Smoker Guide. 🙂

 Back in 2007 when I first become aware of pellet grills and smokers the only brand I was really aware of was Traeger.
 Traeger is really where this whole concept of cooking with pellets started in the 1980s.
 It was a ‘slow burner’ (pardon the pun) but since the 2010s is really when pellet grills and smokers started to get mainstream awareness, discussed alongside gas and charcoal grills.
 There are now over 30 pellet grill/smoker brands that I’m aware of, and the link above goes to my A to Z list of brands article.